Leadership and Governance

 - University Research and Knowledge Transfer Committee

-The University Secretary’s office has management responsibility for a wide range of duties, which include:
+The Office of the Director of Corporate Governance has management responsibility for a wide range of duties, which include:

 - Contracts and licences